Press brake bending is one of the important procedures in the sheet metal processing industry.

 Using a sharp punch can reduce springback.
 Because the sharp punch has a small inner radius.

-Once the bending allowance is calculated, it is added to the total flat length to obtain the material length required to produce the desired workpiece.
+Once you have determined the bend allowance, you add it to the total flat length of the material to obtain the required material length for the desired workpiece.